crocoder-dev/web/apps/website/src/content/posts/from-angular-to-react.md

 Since the end of support for AngularJS/Angular 1.6, sevdesk faced a major turning point.
 Without new patches, AngularJS applications became exposed to increasing security risks, especially as new browser vulnerabilities emerged.
 This posed a serious problem since the app handles sensitive financial data.

 Most third-party libraries dropped support for AngularJS, meaning that developers would have to stop updating dependencies to avoid breaking changes or maintain their own forks.
 This may seem like a minor inconvenience, but outdated dependencies can lead to additional security issues.
 On the other hand, maintaining forked libraries adds extra complexity and a risk of future incompatibilities with other libraries.

 Another pressing issue was the shift in the developer landscape, as knowledge of AngularJS became a *legacy skill*.
 Finding new developers became more difficult, raising concerns about long-term maintainability and limiting the growth of the company.

 Considering the risks of continuing with AngularJS, sevdesk decided that the migration was crucial for the future of the company and chose to adopt React instead of Angular due to its long-term advantages.
 Since their development team lacked experience working with React and was facing significant changes to both the product and the company, sevdesk reached out to us to help execute this large-scale migration as smoothly as possible.

 ## Migration Risks and the Importance of Knowledge Transfer

 Poorly planned migration strategies can introduce significant risks.
+It's important to recognize that few organizations have the luxury of completely stopping application development during a migration.
+Long feature freezes are rarely feasible, so successful migrations must be designed to occur incrementally and with minimal disruption to ongoing development.

-Dividing internal resources into separate teams for maintenance and migration can stretch capacity thin, leading to slower progress on both fronts.
+On the other hand, dividing internal resources into separate teams for maintenance and migration can stretch capacity thin, leading to slower progress on both fronts.
 While involving external teams may seem efficient, it can result in a disconnect between those maintaining the current system and those executing the migration.
 More critically, if the migration is heavily reliant upon an external team without adequate knowledge transfer, the internal team may struggle to maintain and update the new system once the external team departs.
 In the worst-case scenario, this leads to wasted time and resources, and a product that is harder to support than the one it replaced.

-Moreover, it's important to recognize that few organizations have the luxury of completely stopping application development during a migration.
-Long feature freezes are rarely feasible, so successful migrations must be designed to occur incrementally and with minimal disruption to ongoing development.
 To ensure sevdesk avoided these risks, we worked hand-in-hand with their developers to execute the migration in a way that safeguarded development stability and ensured future maintainability.

 ## Our goals and requirements

 Since our end goal was to ensure that the development team is equipped to maintain the app well into the future, we knew that simply delivering the migration wasn’t enough.
-That’s why we made knowledge transfer our top priority.
+That’s why we made knowledge transfer one of our top priorities.

 In order to minimize disruption, we needed a clear understanding of the requirements and the development team's workflow.
 To gain this insight and fully grasp the motivation behind the migration, we began with an introductory period to familiarize ourselves with the project and the developers.

 Additionally, the app needed to remain fully operational, with zero downtime, as something like that could lead to a negative user experience and potential client loss.
-Secondly, there would be no feature freeze, meaning feature development would continue alongside the migration process.
+To make things even more challenging, there would be no feature freeze, meaning feature development would continue alongside the migration process.
 This was something that impacted our decision regarding the migration strategy because there was a potential risk that the development team could get overwhelmed trying to keep up with everything.

 ## Our approach

 We see ourselves as the client’s teammates, partners even, and not just outsiders.
 We integrate into the client’s process with care and attention to their existing ways of working.
 We aim to be as involved as possible by familiarizing ourselves with their development team’s domain and working methods.
 By reviewing their roadmap, we gain insight into upcoming changes and features, ensuring we remain up to date with the status of the project.

 We participate in their retrospectives and planning sessions to ensure alignment and effective preparation for upcoming tasks.
 We also actively communicate with their developers, providing support and guidance in implementing new features and in future planning.
 On the technical side, we take significant measures to ensure that feature development and migration work happen on the same codebase, preventing divergences and minimizing integration risks.
-This helps us maintain a positive and productive collaboration with both the developers and the client.
+This helps us maintain a positive and productive collaboration with both the developers and all other project stakeholders.

 When it comes to sharing knowledge, we recognize that not everyone learns at a fixed pace.
 We present the developers with multiple approaches and encourage them to engage with the ones they find most helpful, including workshops, group coding sessions, and pair programming.